Our Go-To Resources for Our Marriage

 It’s amazing how when we know what our natural strength and abilities are, we can stop wasting time at working towards goals we might never achieve and start focusing all of our time and energy in areas that come naturally.
 And then Jimmy Evans of Marriage Today took the StrengthsFinder research and combined it with marriage and wrote StrengthsFinder for your Marriage and explains how couples need to be aware of each others greatest strengths and also each others weaknesses.
 The test does cost money but we promise that it’s worth every penny.
 And after you both get your results, print them and post them in your office or on the fridge as a reminder that while you’re both different, you also compliment each other with those differences.

 Have you ever heard of attachment theory?
 We hadn’t until our mentors recommend that we take the How We Love quiz and read the book as follow up.
 While there are several books on attachment theory, this specific book is meant for couples who want to learn more of why their spouse does what they do.
 HINT: it all stems from their upbringing and how they were loved, or not loved.

 Okay, yes, this is our most popular resource at Marriage365, but we actually use this for our own marriage.
 We pick a topic we are currently struggling with or used to struggle with, teach on it, and give you connecting questions that will get you talking and digging deeper in all areas of your marriage.
-So why is it life-changing for 96% of the couples who subscribe?
+We also have a relationship health assessment quiz, dozens of couples worksheets, all of our past webcasts, and so much more!
+So why is it life-changing for 96% of the couples who subscribe as members?
 Because it’s practical, realistic and will help build a strong foundation of trust and intimacy.
 Learn more here.